Kilmore is the oldest settled inland Victorian township.

 Both events are well attended from people both near and far.

 “Trackside” at The Kilmore Racing Club is a Popular venue for pokies, conferences and meals.

 - The Kilmore Quilt Show is another event held annually.

 - The Kilmore Agricultural Show is held on the first Saturday in December at the Kilmore Racing Club and has many attractions for everyone.

-- The Kilmore Scouts run a market on the last Saturday of every month in Hudson Park.
+- The Kilmore Scouts run a market on the last Saturday of every month at Kilmore Race Track.

-- An Art Walk is intended along the Kilmore Creek and is eagerly awaited.
+- An Art Walk along the Kilmore Creek is being gradually developed.

 For more information about attractions and upcoming events, visit the Mitchell Shire website.